 Gas heaters are popular because they are effective.
 They are often used specifically for hot tubs, and many people enjoy the ability to heat their spas on short notice.
 Certain types have separate elements that allow you to choose the temperature of both your spa and your pool.
 Gas heaters do not need much space and take up a relatively small footprint on your existing concrete pad.
 Gas heaters can run on either natural gas or propane.
 This makes them flexible because you can choose either type, depending on what works for your home and your area.

 A gas heater will cost you significantly less initially than either a heat pump or solar system.
 Most gas or propane heaters will cost a few thousand dollars.
 Propane and natural gas prices vary, so check with your energy provider.
 These factors, plus the weather where you live and the amount of time that you use your heater will ultimately determine the cost of running it.
+Keeping your pool water balanced will help to extend the life of your heater.
 You can reduce your monthly expenses by using a solar pool mat or blanket, or by using Suncoast Solar Trap Liquid Solar Blanket.
 Solar covers help to trap the heat in your pool, extending the usage time and reducing heating costs.
 Think of the blanket like a lid on a hot beverage, it keeps the heat in.

 Gas heaters are low emission and take up little space.
 They heat the pool quickly in any weather, allowing for year-round swimming and enjoyment.
 They are the cheapest to purchase.
 Clearly, gas heaters are the perfect solution for pools in cold climates.